 The Real Reason Why Cilantro Tastes Like Soap

-If you think cilantro (coriander) tastes bad (like soap or bugs), then you are part of the 20% of the population that is genetically offended by the herb.
+If you think cilantro (coriander) tastes bad (like soap or bugs), then you belong to 20% of the population of people who are genetically offended by the herb.
 Yes, genetics.
 People who report that "cilantro tastes bad" have a variation of olfactory-receptor genes that allows them to detect aldehydes—a compound found in cilantro that is also a by-product of soap and part of the chemical makeup of fluids sprayed by some bugs.
-This is why cilantrophobes say that cilantro tastes like soap or stink bugs.
+This is why cilantrophobes liken the taste of cilantro to soap or stink bugs.

-So Why Do Aldehydes Taste Like Soap to Some People?
+Why Does Cilantro Taste Like Soap to Only Some People?

 The key aroma components in cilantro consist of various aldehydes, in particular (E)-2-alkenals and n-aldehydes.
 In a study conducted by genomics company 23andMe, scientists discovered that a reception gene identified as OR6A2, which resides on chromosome 11, is responsible for binding the various aldehyde components to its receptors.
 In other words, people with the OR6A2 receptor gene are able to detect aldehydes, and therefore detect what is described as a "soapy odor," while those without this receptor cannot detect the soapy taste.

 Interestingly, people with European or Caucasian ancestry are more likely to hate cilantro because they are genetically predisposed to detecting aldehydes.
 This explains why cilantro or coriander doesn't make much of an appearance in Western cuisine.